 Please note that Books and Individual Articles from Paradoxa are now available on this website to purchase and download on our Volumes page.
 For more information on rates and ordering options, including an Unlimited Access Pass (accessed via IP authentication or by Username-and-Password), please visit the Rates page.
 All income from the sale of books and articles supports the continued publication of Paradoxa.
 We will continue to add new material so come back to visit.
 Please Contact us if you are interested in specific back issues that are not yet available on-line.

-Paradoxa, Volume 32, Comics and/or Graphic Novels (Now available for download; print copies available by early 2022)
+Paradoxa, Volume 32, Comics and/or Graphic Novels (Available for download; print copies also available.)

 Editor: Vittorio Frigerio (Dalhousie University, Halifax, Nova Scotia, Canada)